bcherny/Talks/data-structures-1/slides.md

 class: center, middle
 ## For example:

+**Data stored in your database**

+(TODO: database image)
+---
+class: center, middle
+## For example:

+Data stored in your database

 **A list of users you fetched from the server**

 (TODO: network animation)
 ---
 class: center, middle
 ## For example:

+Data stored in your database

 A list of users you fetched from the server